Use Good Office Management to Control Chaos in Your Small Business

 1. Establish office management routines and stick to them.

 Routine tasks need routine procedures if you want to stay organized and keep things running smoothly.
 Set up routines for handling paperwork and office systems.
-For instance, if possible, every piece of paper that comes into your office should be handled once, acted upon, and filed – not haphazardly piled on a desk.
+For example, if possible, every piece of paper that comes into your office should be handled once, acted upon, and filed - not haphazardly piled on a desk.
 Similarly, digital communications such as emails should be prioritized and acted upon immediately if possible or flagged for future action.

 2. Set up clearly delineated responsibilities.